SrikanthKrish/Arduino-RGB/README.md

 Arduino-RGB
 ===========

-The Atmega8 MCU receives a rgb combination and sends it to the leds to modify the colour
+The Atmega8 MCU of the custom designed Arduino board receives a combination of rgb from Labview on the PC.